skyelves/WCSS/README.md

 # WCSS
-An implementation of Window Compact Space Saving(wcss) algorithm in C++.
+An implementation of Window Compact Space Saving(wcss) algorithm in C++ and a simple benchmark.